SystemsForecasting/nlmixr2_on_AWS/README.md

 # nlmixr2_on_AWS
 In this README file we will describe how to install R, RStudio server and the `tidyverse` and `nlmixr2` packages on a Ubuntu server hosted on AWS.
+Feel free to provide feedback, suggestions etc.

 ## Create an AWS account and set up the Ubuntu server instance